rod-trent/Copilot-for-Security/Prompts/Plugins/Sentinel.md

 Prompts on this page require the Microsoft Sentinel plugin to work.
 <br><br>
 ```
 Show me Sentinel incidents that were closed as a false positive.
-Supply the Incident number and Incident Title.
+Supply the Incident number, Incident Title, and the time they were created.
 ```
 ---
 ```